-M7.
+- 7.2 Update each CAP if actions or timetables change, until completed. - M7.
 Each Generator Owner shall have dated evidence that demonstrates it implemented each CAP, including updating actions or timetables, or has explained in a declaration why corrective actions are not being implemented in accordance with Requirement R7.
-Acceptable evidence may include, but is not limited to the following dated documentation (electronic or hardcopy format): records that document the implementation of each CAP and the completion of actions for each CAP including revision history of each CAP.
+Acceptable evidence for Requirement R7-may include, but is not limited to the following dated documentation (electronic or hardcopy format): records that document the implementation of each CAP and the completion of actions for each CAP including revision history of each CAP.
 Evidence may also include work management program records, work orders, and maintenance records.
 Any declaration shall contain dated documentation to support constraints identified by the Generator Owner.